WHERE CAMCLOUD STOPS SCALING

 Camcloud is a Canadian SMB-tier pure-cloud VSaaS based in Ottawa, Ontario.
 The pitch is simple: point a camera at the cloud and pay per camera per month.
 That simplicity is also the constraint - there is no on-site NVR bridging, no edge recording, no thin gateway between the camera and the public Internet.
 If the connection drops, recording drops; if a camera firmware drifts, the only fix is a site visit.

 For a single retail unit with a stable fibre line that trade-off is fine.
-For a multi-site estate, vehicles, lamp posts, construction or anywhere with intermittent connectivity, the architecture stops scaling.
+For a multi-site estate, vehicles, lamp posts, construction or anywhere with patchy connectivity, the architecture stops scaling.
 TetherX gives the same cloud dashboard with a TetherBox at every site - cameras ringfenced from the Internet, local recording survives an outage, and the cloud is the platform not the only place footage lives.

 TetherX records to the TetherBox locally by default - days, weeks or months of retention depending on the unit and the storage configuration.
 The cloud recording copy uploads when the link is available.
 An Internet outage at the site does not lose footage; it just delays the cloud upload.